 Standard e-liquids contain four ingredients: a propylene glycol (PG) or vegetable glycerin (VG) base, nicotine, water and food grade flavorings.
+Let’s take a look at PG vs VG ratios.

 Both PG and VG are considered safe by the FDA are both used in the food and personal care industries as food additives.